ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 ## Conclusion

 After four hard weeks of working and a lot of lines of code written.
+We delivered our project to Proximus and the contest could start.
+ Things we would have done differently:
+ - Use mongo indexes and aggregation for large amounts of data.
+ - Use javascript date in stead of timestamps in mongo, easier to create aggregate with dates.
+ - Dockerize!
+So far, the most work has gone in to getting the application deployed.
+ - Implement I18N translations afterwards, better to add translations while working on the component.
-We delivered our project to Proximus and the contest could start.Also as developers we have learned some thing about this project.
-Like never do I18N as the last thing, add it after you added your styles to the frontend.
-Also we learned how complicated it can be to have one component with multiple switching charts.
+ - Also we learned how complicated it can be to have one component with multiple switching charts.
 Instead of switching components.